mcwhittemore/doubscript/README.md

 - args {std::vector<double>} - the vales of the functions arguments
 - returns {double}

+### doub::Doubscript::debug

+Same as `doub::Doubscipt::run` except that it prints a detailed debug list of what vars and values are being used through out the running of the program.

 ### doub::Doubscript::getProgram

 Returns the `std::string` content passed to the constructor.